Leasehold Sale & Purchases

-When purchasing a leasehold property, you will only be purchasing the leasehold interest and will not, in theory, own the property outright and therefore you will not be able to alter the property without the Landlord's consent.
+When purchasing a Leasehold property, you will only be purchasing the leasehold interest and will not, in theory, own the property outright, therefore you will not be able to alter the property without the Landlord's consent.
 The person, or company, who owns the building of which the flat forms part, is frequently referred to as the Freeholder, the Landlord or the Lessor.

 If you are selling a leasehold property it will be necessary for us to ascertain details of any outstanding financial liabilities so that these can be settled on or before completion of your sale.
-This information will be obtained from you, the Landlord or its managing agents, who will make a charge for information/copy documents and accounts provided.
+This information will be obtained from you, the Landlord or its Managing Agents, who will make a charge for information/copy documents and accounts provided.
 However, we shall ask you to provide as much information as possible.
-It is, therefore, important that you send us copies of accounts and receipts in respect of the leasehold liabilities, together with any notices, and other communications which you may have received from the landlord or its managing agent.

-With regard to leasehold properties, most lenders now insist that the term left on the lease must be a minimum period of thirty years over and above the term of the mortgage.
-Therefore, if, for example, you are having a 25 year mortgage, the lender would require the remaining term of the lease to be at least fifty-five years.
+With regard to leasehold properties, most Lenders now insist that the term left on the lease must be a minimum period of 30 years over and above the term of the mortgage.
+Therefore, if, for example, you are having a 25 year mortgage, the Lender would require the remaining term of the lease to be at least 55 years.

 The Residential Property Team at Fosters Solicitors have a wealth of experience and knowledge to assist you in relation to any legal property query or matter you may have.
 Call us on 01603 620508 or complete our online enquiry form and a member of the department will be in touch very soon.

 - Job Vacancies: Conveyancers/Legal Executives

 - Conveyancing working with partners to avoid search delays